 MAKING FRIENDS WITH THE FOREST

-This page is the concluding part of our nature healing program.
+This page is the concluding part of our nature connect course.
 We hope you have enjoyed the adventure.

 Always remember, this is a personal journey between you and the forest.
 Every outcome will flow out of that.
 Start visiting a forest near you and more ideas will come to you.
 Ultimately, you can create a nature-walk program that is unique and personal to you.